 In 2018 there were 1.4 billion international tourist arrivals – a figure that the UNWTO expected some two years later in 2020.
-This growth (a 6% increase from 2017) is expected to continue, with the UNWTO forecasting a further increase of 3–4%.
+This growth (a 6% increase from 2017) is expected to continue, with the UNWTO forecasting a further expansion of 3–4%.

-To support this growth, a number of biometric initiatives have been put in place, with the popularity of ePassports on the rise. ePassports are expected to reduce costs, improve security and enhance the reliability of data reading at border control points.
+To support this growth, many biometric initiatives have been put in place, with the popularity of ePassports on the rise. ePassports are expected to reduce costs, improve security and enhance the reliability of data reading at border control points.

 Up in the air

 The use of biometrics by airports is soaring and promises to speed up travel for all.
 It's already available in airports across Europe, North and South America, Asia, Africa and the Middle East.

-Los Angeles International Airport is trialing boarding using facial recognition with leading airlines: passengers approach the gate and receive confirmation via a computer screen and camera, following a facial verification from Customs and Border Protection's Traveller Verification Services.
+Los Angeles International Airport is trialling boarding using facial recognition with leading airlines: passengers approach the gate and receive a confirmation via a computer screen and camera, following a facial verification from Customs and Border Protection's Traveller Verification Services.

 In Europe, Airport specialist Amadeus has successfully tested facial recognition technology for flights operated by Adria Airways, Air France and LOT Polish Airlines at Ljubljana airport.